Penicillin G benzathine/penicillin G procaine (By injection)

 Bicillin C-R, Bicillin CR 900/300There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to penicillin or procaine.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
-Do not inject into or near an artery or nerve.
+It is usually given in the upper buttock or hip area.